rowanhopkins98/PalestineSpear-3dModel/README.md

 ## Acknowledgments

   - This project is dedicated to the resilient people of Palestine, especially those in Gaza and the West Bank.
-Their strength and perseverance in the face of adversity have been a profound source of inspiration.
+Their strength and perseverance in the face of adversity and oppression have been a profound source of inspiration.
 We stand in solidarity with their pursuit of peace and justice.
   - To the individuals in Israel who seek peace and an end to colonial expansion, working towards a future of equality and harmony.